Applied Health Sciences, College of

 The Interdisciplinary Minor in Aging provides students with the opportunity to study aging as it relates to health, communication, development and activity.
-The minor is offered through the Departments of Kinesiology and Community Health, Recreation, Sport and Tourism, Psychology and Sociology; the Department of Human and Community Development; and the School of Social Work.
-LAS psychology and sociology students interested in the minor should consult with their major department's undergraduate studies director.
-All other interested students should consult their departmental academic advisor.
-Minors should be declared by filling out the intent to pursue a minor form which can be found at http://provost.illinois.edu/educational-innovation/advising-resources/pursuing-undergraduate-minor/ and turning the form into Julie Bobitt, Interdisciplinary Health Advisor, in 226 Huff Hall or contact Julie via email at firstname.lastname@example.org.
+The minor is offered through the College of Applied Health Sciences.
+There are no prerequisites for the minor.
+Minors should be declared by filling out the intent to pursue a minor form which can be found at http://provost.illinois.edu/programs/advising/declare.html and turning the form into Julie Bobitt, Interdisciplinary Health Sciences Program , in 228 Huff Hall or contact Julie via email at firstname.lastname@example.org.

 IHLT 240, Health and Aging Policy

 |Additional aging-related courses chosen from the following list: 1||9|

 |Death & Dying|

 |Social Work Services for Older Adults|